AISViz/AISdb/readme.rst

 when creating an environment using venv, the ``--system-site-packages`` option must be used to share QGIS application data with the environment.

+Alternatively, the package can be :ref:`installed with docker <docker>`

 .. _Configuring:

 Configuring